 Jessica is currently a Visiting Instructor in Dance at St. Lawrence University in Upstate New York.Artist Statement (Excerpts)

 As an artform based in the body, dance is uniquely situated to be a catalyst for human connection and empathy.
 Through the interrelatedness of our own corporeality, and the carriage of our common humanity and experience, it is my belief that the body itself can be a site of research, creation, and connection.
 The impetus of my work as an artist is to cultivate and promote such empathy and connection.

 Looking to the body as a site of embodied memory and experience, my creative work and research investigates the role of personal narrative, specificity, and vulnerability in creating empathetic connection in both process and performance.
 Drawing on theory and research in the areas of phenomenology, corporeality, cognitive science, and embodied therapies, my creative process engages Authentic Movement (an improvisational movement practice) as a methodology of embodied reflection, response, and collaborative movement generation.Research Interests

-- Kinesthetic Empathy (and how to cultivate it), and its potential to catalyze human connection and social change.
+- Empathy/Kinesthetic Empathy (and how to cultivate it), and its potential to catalyze human connection and social change.

 - Embodied Memory (as a source of movement generation).

 - Use of autobiographical narrative and text within dance performance.

 - Tactile elements as potential kinesthetic entry points for connection and empathetic engagement of audiences in performance.